andre-a-alves/mdcal/README.md

 ## Description

-mdcal is a command-line utility that generates customizable markdown calendars for a specific month or an entire year.
+mdcal is a command-line utility that generates customizable markdown calendars for a specific month, a range of months, or an entire year.
 It can be run either with command-line flags or in interactive mode, allowing you to create calendars with various options such as custom week start days, calendar week numbers, and more.

 ## Installation